AlexXi19/personal-website/src/routes/blog/blogs/testing.md

 - (Alternative) Write 4 bytes pointing to an address inside the buffer
 - Write the string as the argument as the libc function
 - (Alternative) Write the string in the buffer.

+MACs and hashes don't have confidentiality guarantees.

+Pay attention to string concat. (e.g. swapping)

+A scheme is not confidential if it leaks **ANY** information about the plaintext

+MAC on plaintext is **LEAKY**

+For integrity, you need to sign with some kind of key.
+Hashes don't provide integrity.

+AES-CTR is IND-CPA secure.
+AES-CTR does not need padding.

+This follows from the definition of certificates: they include a user’s public key, and a signature on the enclosed public key, signed by the issuer

+RSA uses public key to encrypt messages and private key to decrypt messages.

+Theorem: Med ≡ M mod N
+Raise the ciphertext to your private key.

+Time of check time of use
+A common failure of ensuring complete mediation involves race conditions.
+The time of check to time of use (TOCTTOU) vulnerability usually arises when enforcing access control policies such as when using a reference monitor.
+Consider the following code:

+ASLR causes the absolute addresses of variables, saved registers (sfp and rip), and code instructions to be different each time the program is run.
+This means the attacker can no longer overwrite some part of memory (such as the rip) with a constant address.
+Instead, the attacker has to guess the address of their malicious instructions.

+Entropy (k bits of entropy) cannot be increased.

+ECB is insecure.

+Certificates are signed by superior's signing keys.

+IND-CPA implies non-deterministic

+CTR with reused IV is a one time pad.

+Pointer Authentication: just overwriting the pointer info is not enough, the pointer is authenticated using the combination of the address and the pointer info.

+ESP gets moved when an item is popped off the stack.

+Length extension attack: Given H(x) and the length of x, but not x, an attacker can create H(x || m) for any m of the attacker’s choosing

+MSB lives at highest address in little-endian.

+IND-CPA secure => confidentiality